Sophie Ellis-Bextor at Union Chapel

 After the intermission, Ellis-Bextor immediately came back onstage to perform a hybrid act of disco, upbeat pop music and a cover of Modjo’s Lady.
 The audience jumped out of their seats and started dancing and clapping along to the music, lending more energy to the performance and to Ellis-Bextor who couldn’t help but be mobile.
 She closed out the night with her huge hit Murder on the Dancefloor, and left the stage along with the band.
 Yet before anyone else could leave, she was found on the top balcony along with the pianist to play a brief but beautiful acoustic song.
 The crowd erupted with applause and left on a high, with smiles on their faces.

-For further information about Sophie Ellis-Bextor and future events visit here.
+For further information and future events visit Sophie Ellis-Bextor’s website here.

 Watch the video for Young Blood here: